mattcroat/joy-of-code/posts/sveltekit-project-structure/sveltekit-project-structure.md

 A preprocessor transforms your `.svelte` files before passing them to the compiler.
 In this case `vitePreprocess` handles TypeScript, PostCSS and SCSS as some of the language flavors which you can read more about in the [SvelteKit documentation](https://kit.svelte.dev/docs/integrations#preprocessors-vitepreprocess).

-An adapter is is used to **adapt** 🥁 your SvelteKit app to the deployment target.
+An adapter is used to **adapt** 🥁 your SvelteKit app to the deployment target.
 You could write your own adapter but the supported adapters include [Cloudflare Pages](https://developers.cloudflare.com/pages/), [Netlify](https://www.netlify.com/), [Vercel](https://vercel.com/) including Node.js and a static adapter or community adapters for platforms like Deno.

 Next I'm going to add the HTML page template with placeholders SvelteKit uses and replaces for your pages.